Hypnotize U

-"Hypnotize U" is a song by American group N.E.R.D., released on October 16, 2010, as the second single off their fourth studio album, Nothing.
+"Hypnotize U" is a song by American band N.E.R.D., released on October 16, 2010, as the second single off their fourth studio album, Nothing.
 It was produced by the Neptunes and Daft Punk.

 Music video

 A music video for "Hypnotize U" was filmed.
 It was released on November 2, 2010.
 It shows the group's frontman Pharrell at a mansion with a group of beautiful women, who act as though hypnotized by him.